Pakistan and Australia October – November 2025

 Saturday 18th Oct

 It is up the Hunza valley today.
 Tabish leads us slowly through Gilgit.
 Two of our number tend to lag…Finally we go over a bridge with wooden planks and off we go up the valley.
 It’s a bit dull at first but we stop in a village and that is interesting.
-Butchers shops across the road have all sorts of meat hanging including yak launches with tails on.
+Butchers shops across the road have all sorts of meat hanging including yak haunches with tails on.
 One guy is burning hair off hooves as they will be eaten.
-He has several heads of goats to see to as well floating in water.!
+He has several heads of goats to see to as well… floating in water.!
 A cut up yak arrives in a pick up.
 Bare meat lying in the back..head, skin and all.

 Note the Yaks tails.